-Suspicious area/ nodule identified on an organ/ in the donor hospital at the back- table and a decision is made for the biopsy to be done at the Transplant Centre Lead surgeon informs the accepting Transplant Consultant at the Transplant Centre.
-This conversation may be arranged by Hub Operations If the Cardiothoracic NORS Team has left the OT with organs for transplant the abdominal Lead Surgeon informs the accepting Consultant Transplant Surgeon at the CT Centre The Lead Surgeon informs Hub Operations of this and requests that the accepting transplant units are urgently informed Lead surgeon documents on the HTA form Lead Surgeon documents conversation in the medical notes e.g. who was told what information and the centre's response Hub Operations will document on NTxD SNOD should document in DonorPath Poor or inadequate Lead surgeon informs the Lead surgeon documents on kidney/pancreas/liver perfusion SNOD the HTA form SNOD informs Hub operations SNOD documents on DonorPath Hub Operations inform recipient points of contact Unusual or extra ordinary anatomy or injury that might compromise any recipient of an organ from that donor must be reported immediately to ODT Hub Operations Lead Surgeon informs the SNOD during the procedure, SNOD informs Hub Operations, who should then inform recipient point of contact at accepting Transplant Centres After the procedure the Lead Lead Surgeon documents in the medical notes and on the HTA A form Conversation documented including the response from the accepting transplant surgeons Surgeon contacts the recipient surgeon(s) This conversation may be Organ damage requiring possible repair at the accepting centre arranged by Hub Operations Lead surgeon informs the accepting Recipient Surgeon Lead surgeon documents on the HTA form This conversation may be arranged by Hub operations Lead Surgeon documents conversation in the medical notes e.g. who was told what information and the centre's response If there is an unintended breach of the digestive tract during retrieval, this should be documented on the HTA Form Lead Surgeon informs Hub Operations to convey information to all relevant Transplant Centres Lead Surgeon documents in the medical notes Lead Surgeon documents on This conversation may be arranged by Hub Operations the HTA A Form Hub Operations document on NTxD
+Suspicious area/ nodule identified on an organ/ in the Lead surgeon informs the accepting Transplant Lead surgeon documents on the HTA form donor hospital at the back- Consultant at the Transplant table and a decision is made Centre.
+This conversation Lead Surgeon documents for the biopsy to be done at the may be arranged by Hub conversation in the medical Transplant Centre Operations notes e.g. who was told what If the Condictheresis NODO information and the centre's If the Cardiothoracic NORS Team has left the OT with response organs for transplant the Hub Operations will document abdominal Lead Surgeon on NTxD informs the accepting Consultant Transplant Surgeon SNOD should document in at the CT Centre DonorPath The Lead Surgeon informs Hub Operations of this and requests that the accepting transplant units are urgently Deer er ine de sucto informed Poor or inadequate Lead surgeon informs the SNOD Lead surgeon documents on the HTA form kidney/pancreas/liver perfusion SNOD SNOD informs Hub operations SNOD documents on DonorPath Hub Operations inform recipient points of contact Unusual or extra ordinary Lead Surgeon informs the Lead Surgeon documents in anatomy or injury that might SNOD during the procedure, the medical notes and on the compromise any recipient of an SNOD informs Hub HTA A form organ from that donor must be Operations, who should then Conversation documented reported immediately to OTDT Hub Operations inform recipient point of contact at accepting Transplant including the response from the accepting transplant Hub Operations Centres surgeons Centres Surgeons After the procedure the Lead Surgeon contacts the recipient surgeon(s) This conversation may be arranged by Hub Operations Organ damage requiring Lead surgeon informs the Lead surgeon documents on possible repair at the accepting accepting Recipient Surgeon the HTA form centre This conversation may be Lead Surgeon documents arranged by Hub operations conversation in the medical notes e.g. who was told what information and the centre's response If there is an unintended Lead Surgeon informs Hub Lead Surgeon documents in breach of the digestive tract Operations to convey the medical notes during retrieval, this should be information to all relevant documented on the HTA Form Transplant Centres Lead Surgeon documents on This convergetion may be the HTA A Form This conversation may be arranged by Hub Operations Hub Operations document on Hub Operations document on NTxD